msavoury-carecloud/deepstream.io-website/src/tutorials/integrations/db-rethinkdb/readme.md

 #### What about Horizon.io?
 RethinkDB offers a Node.js module called [horizon](https://horizon.io/).
-If you’re looking to access RethinkDB’s querying capabilities via ReQL directly from the browser, this will be a better choice.
-Deepstream in comparison is a full, data-base agnostic realtime server.
-It provides higher level structures like data-sync, pub/sub and request/response, making it more flexible.
-Deepstream is horizontally scalable via clustering and is highly tuned for performance and speed, using an intermediate caching layer for faster data-access.
+If you’re looking to access RethinkDB’s querying capabilities via ReQL directly from the browser, this will be a better choice. deepstream in comparison is a full, data-base agnostic realtime server.
+It provides higher level structures like data-sync, pub/sub and request/response, making it more flexible. deepstream is horizontally scalable via clustering and is highly tuned for performance and speed, using an intermediate caching layer for faster data-access.

 #### How to use RethinkDB with deepstream.io
-Deepstream offers a database connector plugin for RethinkDB and optionally also a search provider that creates realtime queries based on dynamic list names.
+deepstream offers a database connector plugin for RethinkDB and optionally also a search provider that creates realtime queries based on dynamic list names.
 RethinkDB and the search provider are also part of the [Compose file for Docker](/install/docker-compose/).

 **Installing the RethinkDB storage connector**